jeffh/Hydrant/docs/source/mapper_reference.rst

 Which provides a variety of producing default values when fatal errors are received.
 By default, ``nil`` is returned.

+Also, you might want to use :ref:`HYDMapOptionally`, which composition this with :ref:`HYDMapNotNull`.

 .. _HYDMapNotNull:
 .. _HYDMapNotNullFrom: